Small towns are underrated.

 - When entering Co-op, account for visiting time.

-- It’s common to see tractors, ATVs, and lawnmowers driving down the street – usually heading towards Main Street .
+- It’s common to see tractors, ATVs, and lawnmowers driving down streets – usually heading towards Main Street .

 - We’ve had a rivalry with another town for over 65 years.
-And no one knows why.
+No one knows why.

 - If people don’t know how to find Arborg, we give them directions starting from Gimli.